rajatgirotra/study/kdb_q/1_README.txt

 Views
 =====
 A view is a calculation that is re-evaluated on demand.
 A view can be thought of a variable whose value depends on other variables and the value itself is lazily computed on demand.
-A view is created using the syntax.
-The following defines a view called myview which depends on vars a and b.
+A view is created using the double colon syntax "::" The following defines a view called myview which depends on vars a and b.

 q)myview::a+b
 q)a:1